SeanHersh/Ripsor-google-colab/README.md

 # Ripsor-google-colab
-Where to see all temp work questions an progress
+Where to see all temp work questions in progress